June 8, 2021

 3. Change Your Habits

-One habit many TaskHuman providers use to manage their feelings of burnout is journaling.
+One habit many TaskHuman coaches use to manage their feelings of burnout is journaling.
 The act of writing down our thoughts and feelings can help us name them, which can quickly reduce their intensity.
 It’s like our subconscious has been trying to “remember” what we are feeling, but when we write it down, our brain lets go of it.

 Additionally, being mindful can help us realize that our circumstances aren’t as bad as we may think that they are.
 To keep going, it can help to simply focus on small things, one at a time.